qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-4-2.rst

       }
     });

-The attentive reader noticed that we use the ``include`` key for the first time. ``include`` is used to include a :doc:`mixin <mixins>` in a class.
+The attentive reader noticed that we use the ``include`` key for the first time. ``include`` is used to include a :doc:`mixin </pages/core/mixins>` in a class.
 This is necessary in our case to support Data Binding.
-Our Twitter application uses it and therefore it is expected that the new widget implements the `qx.ui.form.IModel <http://demo.qooxdoo.org/1.1.x/apiviewer/#qx.ui.form.IModel>`_ interface.
+Our Twitter application uses it and therefore it is expected that the new widget implements the `qx.ui.form.IModel <http://demo.qooxdoo.org/1.2.x/apiviewer/#qx.ui.form.IModel>`_ interface.
 Otherwise the widget can't be used with Data Binding.
 But fortunately the mixin ``qx.ui.form.MModelProperty`` already implements it, so we can reuse the implementation.

 .. _pages/tutorials/tutorial-part-4-2#define_the_needed_properties: